mrRobot62/AnycubicNFCTaggerQT5/README.md

 - Read a "new" Anycubic filament color and update internal filament/color configuration
   <img width="631" height="640" alt="image" src="https://github.com/user-attachments/assets/da504bb1-3018-4c2a-8e9b-6d9219aa4adf" />

+# My subjective researches
+Regardless of what you write on the NFC tag, it appears that the ACE Pro only requires the SKU and, if necessary, the color code.
+Neither temperatures nor other information are transmitted from the ACE Pro to the slicer.

+I have also found that only Anycubic SKUs can be used, as the ACE Pro only “understands” these.

+## Consequence:
+Even if you want to mark your own filaments with an NFC tag, you have to choose an Anycubic SKU.
+This information is then also transmitted to the slicer.
+The slicer then selects an Anycubic filament template.

+Therefore, it doesn't matter what temperatures, etc. you write on the NFC tag, as you cannot influence the slicer with it.
+May usefull to store your individual filament configuration for "this" filament/color for later using

 # Install
 ## prepare virutal environment
 `python -m venv .venv`